 The Court held that the rounded time punches failed to track and compensate employees for potentially noncompliant meal periods.
 Even though some employees were overcompensated where the rounding was in the employee’s favor, the Court held that the Company had not properly accounted for meal periods that were short or late based on the actual time entries.

-The Court also reviewed prior decisions addressing the issue of rounding, including the See’s Candy Shops, Inc. v.
+Our labor lawyers note that the Court also reviewed prior decisions addressing the issue of rounding, including the See’s Candy Shops, Inc. v.
 Superior Court (2012) 210 Cal.App.4th 889.
 The Court found that even rounding policies that are considered neutral because they do not favor the employer over the employee are invalid in the context of meal periods—as they do not account for shortened meal periods.

 The Court also cautioned employers that the rounding of employees daily start times could result in employees failing to take a meal period prior to the start of the fifth hour of work.
 Where the timekeeping system uses a rounded start time, the employer should calculate the start of the employees’ meal period based on the actual time the employee clocks in for their work shift to ensure that meal periods commence within the first five hours of work.

-The main takeaway from the Court’s decision is that employers are prevented from rounding down employees’ meal period entries by even one minute.
+Our employment attorneys note that the main takeaway from the Court’s decision is that employers are prevented from rounding down employees’ meal period entries by even one minute.
 Employers should be cognizant of this ruling, and should be prepared to modify their timekeeping practices accordingly to ensure that meal period time entries are not being rounded, and that employees receive their thirty minute meal periods.